SkinnyPigeon/week_3-day_1_homework/homework.md

                     name                   | price
   -----------------------------------------+-------
-   Two girls, one cup of comedy            |  6.00 Best of Burlesque                       |  7.99
+   Two girls, ONe cup of comedy            |  6.00 Best of Burlesque                       |  7.99
-   Two become One                          |  8.50
+   Two become ONe                          |  8.50
    Urinetown                               |  8.50
    Paul Dabek Mischief                     | 12.99
    Le Haggis                               | 12.99
-   Joe Stilgoe: Songs on Film – The Sequel | 16.50 Game of Thrones - The Musical           | 16.50
+   Joe Stilgoe: SONgs ON Film – The Sequel | 16.50 Game of ThrONes - The Musical           | 16.50
    Shitfaced Shakespeare                   | 16.50
-   Aaabeduation – A Magic Show             | 17.99
+   AaabeduatiON – A Magic Show             | 17.99
    Camille O'Sullivan                      | 17.99
-   Balletronics                            | 32.00
+   BalletrONics                            | 32.00
    Edinburgh Royal Tattoo                  | 32.99
   (13 rows)